veekooFIN/GigatronTTL/old/README.md

 Gfx mandelbrot (16 iterations) uses floating point and takes 2 hours 5 minutes to draw the screen.
 With latest compiler 1 hour 31 minutes.

 Gfx julia uses (16 iterations) floating point and takes 1 hour 50 minutes to draw the screen.
-With latest compiler might be even faster.
+With latest compiler 1 hour 29 minutes.

 --